bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 _[2 minutes]_

 - Callbacks are the building blocks of all asynchronous operations in Javascript.
-- All other primitives and mechanisms are implemented using callbacks.
+- All other primitives and mechanisms, such as Timers, are implemented using callbacks.
 - EventEmitters and Streams are only available in Node.js

 =====